Food Safety Modernization Act

 - The potential for government involvement in a food safety outbreak

-Ready-to-Eat Salad Greens
+Ready-to-Eat Salad Greens and HACCP

 CISA has generated detailed additional information for producers of ready-to-eat salad greens here.